 * Please note that dogs are not allowed in the Bird of Prey Centre.

 Parking at Haverstreet Station is easy, with a large free car park near to the station.
 On special event days, there is a large overflow car park to accommodate all guests.
 If you are joining the train at Wootton, there is a smaller, also free car park but please note that there is no access for vehicles or parking at Ashey or Smallbrook Junction stations.

 WC facilities are available at three of the stations - Havenstreet, Wootton and Smallbrook Junction.
 There are no WC facilities at Ashey Station.
 Baby changing facilities are available in the refreshments building at Havenstreet.

-Some of the compartments have been modified to allow wheelchair access - please see here for more information.
+Some of the compartments have been modified to allow wheelchair access - please see their website for more accessibility information.
 There are plenty of disabled parking bays in the car park at Havenstreet Station and there is an accessible WC at Havenstreet.